Truth or Myth “Self-Employed individuals will pay a higher interest rate?”

-Trading history provides the lenders assurance in knowing that your business is established and has a proven financial track record.
-An accounting practice which is often used by self-employed applicants is tax minimisation techniques to reduce their business taxable income.
+Trading history provides the lender’s assurance knowing that your business is established and has a proven financial track record.
+An accounting practice that is often used by self-employed applicants is tax minimisation techniques to reduce their business taxable income.

 If your partner does not work in the business, and they have a permanent job, adding them to the application will increase your financial position.

-Where your partner works in the business and is on the payroll, then your partners wage can be included in your financials.
+Where your partner works in the business and is on the payroll, then your partner’s wage can be included in your financials.
 The lender will require evidence of this income.
-Therefore issuing pay slips, collecting PAYG withholding tax on their behalf, will provide lenders a comfort in knowing that your partner is being paid a consistent and accurate wage.
+Therefore issuing pay slips, and collecting PAYG withholding tax on their behalf, will provide lenders comfort in knowing that their partner is being paid a consistent and accurate wage.

 For newer businesses, there are some lenders who are prepared to accept financials for 1 year.

 As small businesses form most taxpayer debts, Australian taxation office now discloses business tax debt to credit reporting bodies such as Equifax.
 These credit reports are what lenders use to assess your creditworthiness.

 As a result, by not paying your tax debt, there is a strong possibility that it will appear on your credit report.

 Can Any Of My Costs Be Added Back?